analytic-space/SpaceBar-Insights-Nexus/README.md

 - **How can we optimize our supply chain management?**
    - Identifying key indicators across the supply chain, including raw materials, work-in-progress, and finished goods.
 This helps in optimizing inventory levels, reducing carrying costs, and minimizing stockouts.

-## Technicality :
+## Technicalities Used :
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x]	Integrated multiple data sources (CSV, MySQL db) into a single-source-of-truth data model.
-- [x]	Skills to generate a date table using Power Query.
+- [x]	Data Cleaning and Transformation using Power Query (ETL).
-- [x]	Ability to derive fiscal months and quarters.
+- [x]	Exetensively used DAX expression to derive date table, fiscal months and quarters.
-- [x]	Establishing data model relationships
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
+- [x]	Incorporated supplementary data into an existing data model without breaking the established data integrity.
-- [x]	Utilizing DAX to create calculated columns.

-## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
-- [x]	Designing user-centric reports with empathy in mind.
-- [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x]	Augmented report interactivity using PowerBI features like dynamic visual switch, tooltip, dynamic slicer filter etc.
+- [x]	Optimized Performance and Memory using DAX studio which significantly impacted the data retrieval and rendering.
+- [x]	Validated the key business/performance indicators using SQL and Excel for data correctness.